-Some of these cases are decided cases of the Insurance Claims Complaints Bureau (ICCB), and the rest concern claims disputes that were ultimately settled between the claimants and the insurers without being referred to the ICCB for adjudication.
-It is worth noting that the Insurance Claims Complaints Panel (Complaints Panel) of the ICCB is empowered by the Articles of Association of the ICCB to look beyond the strict interpretation of policy terms in making a ruling.
+Some of these cases are decided cases of the Insurance Complaints Bureau (ICB) (ICB was inaugurated on 16 January 2018 to supersede The Insurance Claims Complaints Bureau (ICCB)), and the rest concern claims disputes that were ultimately settled between the claimants and the insurers without being referred to the then ICCB for adjudication.
+It is worth noting that the Insurance Claims Complaints Panel (Complaints Panel) of the then ICCB is empowered by its Articles of Association to look beyond the strict interpretation of policy terms in making a ruling.
 In addition, as far as good insurance practice is concerned, the Complaints Panel relies heavily on the expected standards set out in The Code of Conduct for Insurers (see 5.1.2 of Part I of these Study Notes), with particular reference to 'Part III: Claims'.